Mathematics, Statistics & Physics Wichita State University Logo

 $$ \begin{align*} \begin{bmatrix}\ \ 1\ & -1\ & | &\ \ 1\ \\ -1\ &\ \ 1\ & | &\ \ 0\ \end{bmatrix}\begin{array}{l} \\ R_2+R_1 \end{array} &\rightarrow\begin{bmatrix}\ \ 1\ &\ \ 1\ & | &\ \ 1\ \\ \ \ 0\ &\ \ 0\ & | &\ \ 1\ \end{bmatrix} \end{align*} $$

-Assume that the children of 80 percent of Harvard graduates also attend Harvard and the rest attend to Yale.
-Consider also that 40 percent of the children of Yale graduates attend Yale, and the rest split evenly between Harvard and Dartmouth; and of the children of Dartmouth graduates, 70 percent attend Dartmouth, 20 percent attend Harvard, and 10 percent attend Yale.
+Assume that the children of 80 percent of Harvard graduates also attend Harvard and the rest attend Yale.
+Consider also that 40 percent of the children of Yale graduates attend Yale, and the rest split evenly between Harvard and Dartmouth.
+The children of Dartmouth graduates are 70 percent likely to attend Dartmouth, 20 percent attend Harvard, and 10 percent attend Yale.

 View Solution

 1. You must create a directed graph with a circle for each University or state of the linear system.
-The directed arrows are labeled with the probablity that next next generation will transition from their father's state to another.
+The directed arrows are labeled with the probability that next generation will transition from their father's state to another.

 Notice that the sum of the probabilities of the out arrows for each state (or node) equals $100\%$.
 This indicates that the children of the graduates of these Universities all attend one of them.
 If some chose not to attend college, we would need a no university state for these children.